 Refer to Note 3 - Business Combination and Divestiture.
 The Company acquired Avelead on August 16, 2021.
 In addition, the Company assumed a consulting agreement with AscendTek, LLC ("AscendTek"), a software development and system design company.
 AscendTek is owned by one of the Sellers of Avelead.
 The Company entered into a separation agreement with this Seller of Avelead on closing of the Avelead acquisition.
-For the three-months ended April 30, 2022, the Company incurred approximately \$16,000 in research and development services provided by AscendTek.
+For the three and nine months ended October 31, 2022, the Company incurred approximately \$0 and \$32,000, respectively, in research and development services provided by AscendTek.
 Additionally, we assumed a lease for corporate office space from a Seller that is now employed by the Company.
-This lease term ended February 2022 but was renewed for a term of 12 months (refer to Note 4 - Operating Leases).
+This lease term ended February 2022 but was renewed for a term of 12 months.
+For the three and nine months ended October 31, 2022, the Company recorded rent expense of \$18,000 and \$55,000, respectively (refer to Note 4 - Operating Leases).